 Main projects using the MPARC infrastructure.

-ActiveMatch is both a free online service and a research project that helps women diagnosed with cancer find their close-to-perfect exercise partner or small exercise group.
-ActiveMatch was designed to help women diagnosed with cancer connect with similar women who are looking for support and guidance to help start, continue or change their exercise routines.
-Currently, ActiveMatch has members in the Greater Toronto Area with a few members who reside on the East and West coasts of Canada.
+ActiveMatch is both a free online service and a research project that helps women diagnosed with cancer find their close-to-ideal exercise partner or small exercise group.
+ActiveMatch was designed to help women diagnosed with cancer connect with similar women who are looking for support to help start, continue or change their exercise routines.
+ActiveMatch is available to any woman in Canada who has had cancer (i.e., women can join at any stage of treatment, recovery, survivorship, etc.).

-As a research project, ActiveMatch is funded by a Canadian Cancer Society Research Institute Innovation Grant.
+As a research project, ActiveMatch is funded by a Canadian Cancer Society Research Institute Innovation to Impact Grant.
 The purpose of the research project is to evaluate ActiveMatch as a service.
-Currently, two groups and one longitudinal pilot study have been conducted and analyzed publications are forthcoming.
-For more information, please visit www.activematch.ca.
-To get involved, e-mail Angela at firstname.lastname@example.org

 IFP is an inclusive community-based physical literacy program that aims to foster a passion for physical activity among children and youth across grades 1-12.
 The goal of IFP is to help children and youth with diverse abilities gain a positive attitude towards physical activity and its benefits, develop the confidence to try new community-wide physical activities and form new friendships, and be motivated to continue future physical activity and set goals to stay active.
 IFP's community partners